circlefin/malachite/Docs/architecture/adr-001-architecture.md

 - Proposals and vote messages must be signed by the sender and validated by the receiver.
 Signer must be the proposer for `Proposal` and a validator for `Vote`.
   - The driver performs signature verification of the messages it receives from the consensus environment via methods provided by the Context (see `verify_signed_vote()`)
 - On `StartRound(round)` event, the Driver must determine if it is the proposer for the given round.
 For this it needs access to a `validator_set.get_proposer(round)` method or similar.
-- When building a proposal the driver will use the `get_value()` method of the Builder/ Proposer module to retrieve the value to propose.
+- When building a proposal the driver will use the `get_value()` method of the Builder/Proposer module to retrieve the value to propose.

 ##### Output Messages